-They take a little planning though as they need to be connected to the mains electricity supply so don't forget to factor in talking to an electrician.
+They take a little planning though, as they need to be connected to the mains electricity supply.
+It's always best to get a professional to take care of the wiring.

-Head over to our best outdoor wall lights guide for more great ideas.
+Our best outdoor wall lights buying guide has lots more great ideas.

-Want to make a feature of your garden lighting?
-This dome-shaped design from Stone Globe Lights looks like a spherical stone feature by day, but by night it lights up with a warm glow for an eye-catching architectural feature.
+Want to make a feature of your outdoor lighting ideas?
+This dome-shaped design looks like a spherical stone feature by day, but by night it lights up with a warm glow for an eye-catching architectural feature.

 We've already sung the praises of using 'indoor' lighting in the form of pendant lights outside, but it doesn't stop there: you can even buy floor lamps designed for outdoor use.

-Go for a slimline design so it'll slot into the smallest of spaces (we're looking at you, balcony owners), and if you choose a solar powered design too it won't need to be connected to your mains supply.
+Go for a slimline design so it'll slot into the smallest of spaces (perfect for balcony ideas), and if you choose a solar powered design it won't need to be connected to your mains supply.

-Bulkhead outdoor lights are a great option for those who love the raw industrial style.
+Bulkhead outdoor lighting ideas are a great option for those who love the raw industrial style.
 They are inspired by nautical themes and have an aluminium shade with a gunmetal finish.

 The light cascades so you can use them to highlight a particular part of the garden or to illuminate a path.

-24. Hang from a parasol for a chandelier effect
+41. Hang outdoor lighting ideas from a parasol for a chandelier effect

-If you use a parasol for shade in a dining area, consider keeping it up at night and using it as a base from which to hang pendants.
+If you use one of the best garden parasols for shade in a dining area, consider keeping it up at night and using it as a base from which to hang pendants.

 These solar pendant lights create a chandelier effect above this dining set, but fairy or festoon lights wrapped around the pole will look equally effective.

-This outdoor living space is super cosy thanks to the table lights emitting a warm glow at eye level and festoon lights overhead.
+The outdoor living space ideas in the set-up above are made even more cozy thanks to the table lights emitting a warm glow at eye level and festoon lights overhead.

-If you're after an uber stylish design that will stand out from the crowd, it's worth investing in a designer buy.
-The design pictured is crafted to last using century old techniques and comes in either a black or galvanised silver finish.
+If you're after an uber-stylish design that will stand out from the crowd, it's worth investing in a designer buy.
+The design pictured is crafted to last using century old techniques and comes in either a black or galvanized silver finish.